Best Wedding Photography of 2019

 Most of my weddings in 2019 took place here in the UK, except for Caroline & Matt’s spring wedding in the beautiful Italian city of Florence, and Victoria and Alex’s 3-day extravaganza in the south of France.
 I was at favourite venues, such as woodland wonderland The Dreys, for George & Laura’s wedding (proof, if ever it was needed, that rain needn’t dampen the joie de vivre of an outdoor celebration), urban gem Clapton Country Club, and plant heaven, The Barbican Conservatory (all three weddings will be featuring on here soon, watch this space…).
 As always, my couples surprise and delight me with their choice of wedding venues; Layla & Richard hosted an all-dayer at Hackney night club, Giant Steps (just before it shut its doors for good) and Rachel & Elliott turned an east London warehouse into a magical winter wonderland for their Christmas wedding (with the help & vision of the wizards at Revelry Events).
 All the weddings I shot in 2019 were completely different, and yet they all had one thing in common; brilliant couples who trusted me to tell their stories.
 Something I never take for granted is that out of the thousands of photographers out there, my couples choose me to document one of the biggest days of their lives.
 It’s something I’ll always be grateful for.

 It was another great year for recognition from the industry, with awards from a number of worldwide organisations, including Fearless Photographers, WPJA and This Is Reportage.
 The WPJA ranked me as their Number 1 Photographer in England (an accolade I was also awarded back in 2016), and I was ranked 9th Worldwide.
-I made it onto the Best 100 Photographers Worldwide lists from both This Is Reportage and SLR Lounge, and Elle featured me at Number 1 on their list of Best Wedding Photographers in the UK.
+I made it onto the Best 100 Photographers Worldwide lists from both This Is Reportage and SLR Lounge, and Elle featured me on their list of Best Wedding Photographers in the UK.
 It’s not all work no play, though; in October I headed to Mexico with my street photography buddies, The 8 Street, to document The Day of the Dead in Mexico City and Oaxaca.
 Needless to say, it was all kinds of wonderful, as 8 Street trips always are.

 Genuine emotion, creative framing, and above all, humour, are the mainstays of my work.
 Hopefully, you’ll see all of this (and more!) in the selection below.
 If you’re getting married, and you like what you see, then I’d love to hear from you.